nning/transmission-rss/go/README.md

 The `transmission-rss` binary will end up in `./cmd/transmission-rss/transmission-rss`.

+To cross-compile for ARM macOS machines, for example, run:

+    make GOOS=darwin GOARCH=arm64

 ## Configuration

 A YAML configuration file is expected in one of the following locations: